Krisanth-21/Python-SQL-Data-Analysis-Pipeline/README.md

-# SQL-Python-Project
+# Python-SQL Data Analysis Pipeline

-# Description:
+# DESCRIPTION:
     This project demonstrates a comprehensive data analysis pipeline using Python and SQL.
     It leverages the Kaggle API to fetch a retail orders dataset, performs data cleaning and transformation with Pandas, and loads the processed data into SQL Server for in-depth analysis.
-# Key Features:
+# KEY FEATURES:
 # Data Acquisition:
     Utilizes the Kaggle API to download the required dataset.
 # Data Cleaning and Preparation: